California Detox Center with Integrated Dual-Diagnosis Addiction Rehab Treatment

 Did you know that in some situations, withdrawal from substance abuse can be life-threatening?
 That’s why utilizing a twenty-four-hour medically supervised inpatient addiction and rehabilitation detox center can be so important.
 Supervised medical care Detox centers offer a safe environment where healthcare professionals use custom-tailored medications along with other treatments to ease withdrawal and safely manage their side effects when you stop using.

 Detox is only the first part of addiction treatment.
-Clients must get rid of their addictive drugs and alcohol out of the body to be in a place where we can begin treatment beyond the initial withdrawal stage.
+Clients must get rid of their addictive drugs and alcohol out of the body to be in a place where they can begin treatment beyond the initial withdrawal stage.
 This is required not just for the critical positive impact on the brain, but also for the rest of the body including the heart, cardiovascular system, liver.
 Substance abuse can negatively impact just about everything when it comes to clients’ health.

 What’s Withdrawal Treatment Like?

 Withdrawal can be quite different for each person.
 Even one’s withdrawal symptoms duration along with the types of withdrawal medications prescribed will vary based on the type of addiction a person is suffering from.
-Likewise, detox treatment can vary depending on each client’s personal health conditions, family history, and the safety profile best applied for each individual treated.
+Likewise, detox treatment can vary depending on each client’s health conditions, family history, and the safety profile best applied for each individual treated.

 It’s important to remember that medical detox does not treat the underlying behavioral, environmental, or other triggers of addiction.
-Detox is the first step in the addiction treatment process and should be followed by educational therapy, one-on-one, and group therapy, and other long-term intensive outpatient support services.
+Detox is the first step in the addiction treatment process and should be followed by educational therapy, one-on-one, group therapy, and other long-term intensive outpatient support services.

 Who Needs Medical Detox Treatment?